exhibit 3 exposition

 Heinrich Himmler

 Ruth Steinfeld was 5 years old at the time of Kristallnacht.
-You can watch her sharing her story.
+On the HRA18 website you can read more about her story.

 “That night, while we were eating dinner, two Nazi soldiers with knee-high black boots knocked down our front door with hammers and axes.
 They broke everything in the house.
 All of our possessions were destroyed, broken glass was everywhere, and everything we owned was broken to pieces.
 Then, the soldiers took my father away.”
 Later, Ruth and her family were loaded into box cars like animals for four days and three nights.
 On the train to Camp de Gurs in France, “women were constantly screaming and crying.”